Marjorie Merriweather Post: Philanthropy

 Post funded a U.S. Army hospital in France during World War I, and, decades later, the French government awarded her the Legion of Honour, in the degree of Commander.
 Starting in 1929 and throughout the Great Depression, she financed and personally supervised a Salvation Army feeding station in New York.
 She also donated the cost of the Boy Scouts of America headquarters in Washington.
 Years later in 1971, she was among the first three recipients of the Silver Fawn Award, presented by the Boy Scouts of America.
 The 425-acre (172 ha) Lake Merriweather at Goshen Scout Reservation in Goshen, Virginia, was named in her honor.
+Camp Post is named for her.

 In 1966, at Long Island University's C.W.
 Post College, located on her former Long Island estate, she became honorary housemother of Zeta Beta Tau's Gamma Delta chapter, often hosting the fraternity brothers for brunches.
 Post served as the honorary house mother of the college's first local fraternity, Sigma Beta Epsilon, which, in 1969, became the New York Beta chapter of Sigma Alpha Epsilon.
 Since Post had borne only girls, she referred to the fraternity of sons-in-law as her "boys", while they called her "Mother Marjorie".
 Post was honored by Sigma Alpha Epsilon fraternity as a "Golden Daughter of Minerva".

 She donated $100,000 to the National Cultural Center in Washington that would later become the John F. Kennedy Center for the Performing Arts.
 In 1955, she contributed $100,000 to the National Symphony for free concerts that led to the beginning of the Music for Young America Concerts, which she financed annually.
 The Merriweather Post Pavilion, an outdoor concert venue in Columbia, Maryland, is named for her.